Find out more about the Ysgol Penmorfa OurSchoolsApp for mobile.

 All areas will be clearly labelled from all entrances onto the school site.

-Pupils must not arrive at school any earlier or later than the time slot allocated.
+Pupils must not arrive at school any earlier or later than the time slot allocated, however, the breakfast club will run from 8am for working parents.
+Please email me with any queries.

 All pupils will have a designated entry and exit point into and out of school.